mjayadharan/MMMFE-ST-DD/README.md

 ratio etc are fed to the executable file DarcyVT using parameter.txt in the main folder.
 This file can simply be modified without recompiling the program.
 * Currently parameter.txt is designed to work only for 4 subdomain DD, but could easily be modified to work with a different number of subdomains.
 Look at darcy_main.cc to see how the parameters are fed to the program and make necessary changes.
+* Boundary and initial conditions along with source terms are taken from inc/data.h files.
+Function classes inside the data file can easily be modifed as required.
-* If mortar degree==2, then the mortar refinement is done only in every other refinement cycle, this is to maintain H=Csqrt(h) and Delta_T =Csqrt(Delta_t) mesh size relation between the subdomain and MORTAR mesh.
+* If mortar degree == 2, then the mortar refinement is done only in every other refinement cycle, this is to maintain H = Csqrt(h) and Delta_T = Csqrt(Delta_t) mesh size relation between the subdomain and MORTAR mesh.
 * Mortar mesh configuration:
   mesh_pattern_sub_d0 3 2 5 means the initial mesh for subdomain0 in refinement cycle 0 has 3 partitions in x ,2 partitions     in the y direction, and 5 partiions in the time(z) direction.
-Partition in the time direction is used to calculate the       Delta_t   required for backward euler time-stepping by using final_time = Delta_t * number of partitions in time(z)           direction.
+Partition in the time direction is used to calculate the       Delta_t   required for backward euler time-stepping by using final_time = Delta_t*number of partitions in time(z)           direction.

 Further improvements.
 ---------------------